 Dunlap Bennett & Ludwig Advise Geospatial Tech Firm Element 84 In Its Acquisition of Azavea Inc.

-This was a sensational transaction for both companies that will not only position them for future growth but new customers and software innovation.”VIENNA, VIRGINIA, UNITED STATES, February 21, 2023 /EINPresswire.com/ --
+This was a sensational transaction for both companies that will not only position them for future growth but new customers and software innovation.”VIENNA, VIRGINIA, US, February 22, 2023 /EINPresswire.com/ -- Dunlap Bennett & Ludwig (DBL) announced today that it has advised geospatial technology firm Element 84, Inc. on its acquisition of Azavea, Inc. doubling Element 84’s size and enhancing its mission of creating software and data tools for a changing planet.

 — Wright Lewis